HR Software Menu Icon

 What Happens If You Don’t Report?

 At the moment, there are no financial penalties for failing to report.
-However, the Irish Human Rights and Equality Commission can go to court to make you comply.
+However, the Irish Human Rights and Equality Commission can go to court to enforce compliance.
 Employees can also make complaints to the Workplace Relations Commission.
 More importantly, not reporting sends the wrong message about your commitment to fairness and transparency.

 What’s Coming in 2026?